verana-labs/verana-docs/docs/use/industry-use-cases/10-intro.md

 - 💡 **Enable new business models**: unlock privacy-preserving monetization opportunities for all participants.
 - 🏛 **Empower self-governance**: let ecosystems define their own rules, onboard participants, and reward them fairly for the value they bring.

-Verana is not just a framework, it is a **solution to Internet centralization**, shifting power away from a few dominant platforms and distributing it across open, verifiable ecosystems.
+Verana is not just an identity layer for the Internet, it is a **solution to Internet centralization**, shifting power away from a few dominant platforms and distributing it across open, verifiable ecosystems.

 ## Exploring Real-World Impact